 Unitisation is similar to buying and selling stocks, with frequent price changes.
 Units are allocated to you when we receive a contribution or rollover for you.
 Your unit holding decreases when you make a withdrawal, receive an income stream payment, leave AvSuper or we deduct fees, taxes and insurance fees.

-The allocation price is based on that week’s unit price so even regular contributions often convert to a different number of units.
-For members, the buying and selling price is the same each week.
+The allocation price is based on that day’s unit price so even regular contributions often convert to a different number of units.
+For members, the buying and selling price is the same.
 We take out fees and any applicable tax before setting unit prices.
 You can find current and historical unit prices in graph and tabular form.

 AvSuper’s accumulation and income stream investments are unitised.
 AvSuper’s defined benefit accounts are based on a multiple of your final average salary (FAS) and are not unitised.